Trichomoniasis is a sexually transmitted infection (STI) caused by a tiny parasite called Trichomonas vaginalis (TV).

 Trichomoniasis is caused by a tiny parasite called Trichomonas vaginalis.

-You don't have to have many sexual partners to catch trichomoniasis.
-Anyone who is sexually active can catch it and pass it on.
+You do not have to have many sexual partners to catch trichomoniasis.
+Anyone who's sexually active can catch it and pass it on.

-Trichomoniasis isn't thought to be passed on through oral or anal sex.
+Trichomoniasis is not thought to be passed on through oral or anal sex.